Construction of a new Equine Diagnostics, Surgical and Critical Care Unit at Easter Bush Campus

 - Critical Care Unit – a dedicated unit of 6 boxes for adult horses and neonatal foals which require intensive and/or peri-operative care, with 24-hour video monitoring and an onsite laboratory in a refurbished area of the Large Animal Hospital

-- Support Hub – an area to counsel and support clients; provide facilities for clinicians and nurses to plan treatments, deliver on-site teaching in surgery, critical care and anaesthesia, incorporating surgery viewing and education area for clients and students and encompassing office and teaching facilities
+- Support Hub – an area to counsel and support clients; provide facilities for clinicians and nurses to plan treatments, deliver on-site teaching in surgery, critical care and anaesthesia, incorporating a surgery viewing and education area for clients and students and encompassing office and teaching facilities